 Foods That Should Not Be Flash Frozen

-Because they loose flavor, texture, or overall quality when frozen, these foods are not suitable for flash freezing:
+Because they lose flavor, texture, or overall quality when frozen, these foods won't do well flash freezing:

 - Eggs in shells, whether raw or cooked

 - Custard- or cream-based pies or other desserts with cream fillings

 - Fresh fruits and vegetables: Most fresh fruits (with the exception of berries) and vegetables are not suitable for flash freezing.
 They may be frozen but require specific steps beforehand, such as blanching or packing in water, fruit juice, or syrup.

 - Soups, stews, and other soft or liquid dishes.
 (These are freezable, just not an option for flash freezing since they can't stand on their own on a baking sheet.)

 According to the USDA, food stored at temperatures of 0°F or below will always be safe to eat.
 That's because freezing prevents the growth of the microorganisms that cause food-borne illness.
 However, after time, frozen foods might lose flavor, texture, or overall quality.
 We recommend sticking within the times suggested here: